-The implications of the digital divide sit at the heart of these fundamental questions.
+Our ability to make this for everyone The implications of the digital divide sit at the heart of these fundamental questions.
 There exist deep inequalities in the accessibility and availability of digital services and a wide gap between the digitally connected and unconnected.
-According to data from the ITU, approximately 4.9 billion people – or 63 % of the world’s population – used the Internet in 2021.
-This represents an increase of 17 % since 2019, with 782 million people estimated to have come online during that period.
+According to data from the ITU, approximately 4.9 billion people – or 63 per cent of the world’s population – used the Internet in 2021.
+This represents an increase of 17 per cent since 2019, with 782 million people estimated to have come online during that period.
 Of the 2.9 billion people offline, 96 per cent live in developing countries.
-Indeed, the WEF Global Risks report for 2021 listed “Digital power concentration” and “digital inequality” as number 6 and 7 on the critical short-term threat list – both representing a clear and present danger to social and political stability (See Box 1).
-If digital capacities are to be leveraged for global environmental and social sustainability, the digital divide needs to be closed in a sustainable and equitable manner.
+Indeed, the WEF Global Risks report for 2021 listed “digital power concentration” and “digital inequality” as number 6 and 7 on the critical short-term threat list – both representing a clear and present danger to social and political stability (See Box 1).
+If digital capacities are to be leveraged for global environmental and social sustainability, the digital divide needs to be closed in a sustainable, inclusive, and equitable manner.

 1.2 The Challenge and the Opportunity

-The UN Secretary Generals’ Digital Cooperation Roadmap makes a number of key observations about the challenges and opportunities between digital technology and the evolution of society as captured by the following sentiment:
+The opportunity is to embrace the power of digital technology for good The UN Secretary-Generals’ Digital Cooperation Roadmap makes a number of key observations about the challenges and opportunities between digital technology and the evolution of society as captured by the following statement:

 “Digital technology is shaping history.
 But there is also the sense that it is running away with us.
 Where will it take us?
 Will our dignity and rights be enhanced or diminished?
 Will our societies become more equal or less equal?
 Will we become more, or less, secure and safe?
 The answers to these questions depend on our ability to work together across disciplines and actors, across nations and political divides.
-We have a collective responsibility to give direction to these technologies so that we maximize benefits and curtail unintended consequences and malicious use.” - António Guterres, UN Secretary General
+We have a collective responsibility to give direction to these technologies so that we maximize benefits and curtail unintended consequences and malicious use.” - António Guterres, UN Secretary-General

-We are witnessing fundamental shifts in how sectors define, generate, and distribute value.
-Digital capabilities are disrupting most economic sectors on which human civilization depends, including agriculture, energy, transport, cities and buildings (see Boxes 2-8).
-New trans-sectoral and trans-national business models and marketplaces are emerging with often unforeseen or opaque social and environmental consequences.
-Indeed, digitalization of almost every sector of the global economy and their associated business models is enabled by new dimensions of cost optimizations, operational efficiencies, and extremely fast and cheap expansions of products and services, incentivised by rapid growth and profit while accelerating unsustainable lifestyles and values.
+The challenge is how to create equitable value and reduce environmental impact We are witnessing fundamental shifts in how sectors define, generate, and distribute value.
+Digital capabilities are disrupting various economic sectors including agriculture, energy, transport, cities and buildings (see Boxes 2-8).
+New trans-sectoral and trans-national business models and marketplaces are emerging with often unforeseen or opaque social and environmental consequences, sometimes threatening social cohesion.
+Indeed, digitalization of almost every sector of the global economy and their associated business models is enabled by new dimensions of cost optimizations, operational efficiencies, and fast and cheap expansions of products and services, incentivised by profit growth while accelerating environmentally unsustainable production and consumption patterns.
 An increasing number of people, governments and businesses are both participating in and shaping the emerging digital economy.
-At least 1.5 billion people consuming products and services through e-commerce platforms, and 60% of the global population is anticipated to engage with social media by mid-2022.
-The transition to a digital economy under the current “business as usual” paradigm will increasingly enable operating models that are not in line with the SDGs.
+At least 1.5 billion people consume products and services through e-commerce platforms, and 60 per cent of the global population is anticipated to engage with social media by mid-2022.
+The transition to a digital economy under the current “business as usual” paradigm will increasingly enable operating models that may not be in line with the SDGs.
+This motivates the need to think about alternative models for equitable value creation and sustainable resources management